If you don't hear back after your interview right away, don't fret.

 Typical waiting time after a job interview

-According to Jobvite's 2018 Recruiting Benchmark Report, the average time-to-hire in 2017 was 38 days, down from 41 days in 2015 — that's more than one month to go from job opening to job offer!
-You can usually expect to hear back from the hiring company within one or two weeks after the interview, but the waiting time varies for different industries.
+According to Jobvite's 2019 Recruiting Benchmark Report, the average time-to-hire in 2018 was 38 days, down from 41 days in 2015 — that's more than one month to go from job opening to job offer!
+You can usually expect to hear back from the hiring company or HR department within one or two weeks after the interview, but the waiting time varies for different industries.
 For instance, Jobvite reports that an opening in “Accommodation and Food Services” is filled within an average of just 30 days, while it takes an average of 48 days to fill up a position in “Transportation and Warehousing.”

 Keep this in mind and don't drive yourself crazy if your friend in another industry snags a job faster than you.
 If you need a plan, give yourself a timeline of one week after the final interview before applying for other jobs.
 You can set your personal timeline based on your circumstances and the industry that you're in.